by-jp/www.byjp.me/content/notes/twitter/16224395701/index.md

 - imported
 - from-twitter
 ---
 Dear UK Rail, ticket for 15:30 train, but I'm ready for the 14:30.
 Could be at my own birthday party an hour earlier - no?
-I'm only little\!
+I'm only little!